neoforged/Documentation/docs/resources/server/tags.md

 Method                          | For
 :---:                           | :---
 `*Tags#create`                  | `BannerPattern`, `Biome`, `Block`, `CatVariant`, `DamageType`, `EntityType`, `FlatLevelGeneratorPreset`, `Fluid`, `GameEvent`, `Instrument`, `Item`, `PaintingVariant`, `PoiType`, `Structure`, and `WorldPreset` where `*` represents one of these types.
-`ITagManager#createTagKey`      | Forge wrapped vanilla registries, registries can be obtained from `ForgeRegistries`.
+`ITagManager#createTagKey`      | NeoForge wrapped vanilla registries, registries can be obtained from `ForgeRegistries`.
-`DeferredRegister#createTagKey` | Custom forge registries.
+`DeferredRegister#createTagKey` | Custom NeoForge registries.
-`TagKey#create`                 | Vanilla registries without forge wrappers, registries can be obtained from `Registry`.
+`TagKey#create`                 | Vanilla registries without NeoForge wrappers, registries can be obtained from `Registry`.

-Registry objects can check their tags or registry objects either through their `Holder` or through `ITag`/`IReverseTag` for vanilla or forge registry objects respectively.
+Registry objects can check their tags or registry objects either through their `Holder` or through `ITag`/`IReverseTag` for vanilla or NeoForge registry objects respectively.

 Vanilla registry objects can grab their associated holder using either `Registry#getHolder` or `Registry#getHolderOrThrow` and then compare if the registry object has a tag using `Holder#is`.

-Forge registry objects can grab their tag definition using either `ITagManager#getTag` or `ITagManager#getReverseTag` and then compare if a registry object has a tag using `ITag#contains` or `IReverseTag#containsTag` respectively.
+NeoForge registry objects can grab their tag definition using either `ITagManager#getTag` or `ITagManager#getReverseTag` and then compare if a registry object has a tag using `ITag#contains` or `IReverseTag#containsTag` respectively.

 Tag-holding registry objects contain a method called `#is` in either their registry object or state-aware class to check whether the object belongs to a certain tag.